-A Google Voice phone number can even be integrated with some business applications, such as Customer Relationship Management (CRM) software.
+A Google Voice phone number can also integrate with some business applications, such as customer relationship management (CRM) software.
 Jeff Martin explains how texting and CRM integration work together for his business, Dog Sled Rides of Winter Park.

-“Our reservation system sends text messages automatically to people who have reservations today using our Google Voice number,” he says.
+“Our reservation system automatically sends text messages to people who have reservations today, using our Google Voice number,” Martin says.

 “In our reservation system, we can also click on a customer number to be connected on one of our cell phones via Google Voice.
 We can also click to text in our reservation system.
-We have multiple greetings recorded and can easily switch between them as needed.
-And I use the texting feature to communicate with employees out in the yard when I’m inside.”
+We have multiple greetings recorded and can easily switch between them as needed.”

 Robert’s solution was to publish the Voice number as her business number, and have those calls forwarded to her cell and landline numbers.
 Google also lets users set restrictions on when calls get forwarded.